apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (Java system properties: **zookeeper.ssl.tcnative.ocsp.stapling** and **zookeeper.ssl.quorum.tcnative.ocsp.stapling**)
     **New in 3.10.0:**
     Specifies whether OCSP stapling is requested by the client.
-    This option has no effect unless the the OpenSSL tcnative SSL provider with the OpenSSL library is used.
-    Note that Zookeeper uses the the BoringSSL tcnative library by default, so even is the "OpenSSL" SSL provider is requested, this won't do anything unless the default BoringSSL library is replaced with the OpenSSL one.
     This options has no side effects on JVM global system properties.
     Default: if the option is not set, or set to the value "default" then the library default is used.